-FRN 101 Elementary French I (4-0)
+FRN 101 Elementary French I (4-0) 4 hrs.
 Beginning course in the language skills of listening, understanding, speaking, reading, and writing in their logical sequence.
-This course is designed for students with no previous experience in French.
+Designed for students with no previous experience in French.

-FRN 102 Elementary French II (4-0)
+FRN 102 Elementary French II (4-0) 4 hrs.
 Continues FRN 101.
 Situational conversations in French; reading and writing stressed.

-Prerequisite: FRN 101, one year of high school French, or consent of instructor.
+Prerequisite: FRN 101, one year in high school French, or consent of instructor.

-FRN 201 Intermediate French (4-0)
+FRN 201 Intermediate French (4-0) 4 hrs.
 Conversation with emphasis on pronunciation, intonation, stress, and rhythm.
 Introduction to composition, reading of short stories, and grammar review.